Day 1: Arrive Ilkley

 How far in advance do I need to book?

-We suggest you book as soon as your plans are finalised as the Dales Way is extremely popular especially over April/May and July/August.
-You will find up to date availability on our website and we will always try and accommodate your plans.
+We suggest you book as soon as your plans are finalised as the Dales Way is extremely popular through the summer.

 What personal equipment do I need?

 You will need good walking shoes/boots (ideally waterproof), comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc. You can download a full equipment list from the downloads page of our website.

 When is the best time of year?

 Traditionally April/May has always been the most popular time of year because the theory goes that the weather is better.
 Although I believe any time between late March and September offers a wonderful experience.